 Sad Eye Joe, Ghost Town – Have a chat with Sad Eye Joe, the lone inmate of the Ghost Town Jail.
 Sad Eye Joe has been serving time since 1941, and is one of the original icons of the Farm, having his likeness on many souvenirs over the years.

 Timber Mountain Log Ride, Ghost Town – Long before there was Splash Mountain, Knott’s had their very own log flume ride, which opened to the public in 1969, with John Wayne speaking at the opening.
-Riders board a log and float through the backwoods of timber country.
+Riders board a log and float through timber country.
 Thrill: 5 – but I think it’s more like a 4.

 HangTime, Boardwalk – Brand new for 2018, HangTime is the west coast’s only “dive coaster” feature an intense drop and loops.